CMU-IDS-2022/final-project-champion/Report.md

 ### [Extension] Machine Learning to Predict Future Prices
 Since we have past data and this is a data science related course, we thought that it would be both interesting and helpful to the user to have some future prices predictions.
 By having this price output, the user will know immediately if the user is being overcharged or making a gain from a rental deal.

-### [Refinement] Selection of City or Neighborhood in the Map View
-If you notice, each page always begins with a map view.
-Originally, we wanted to allow the user to choose a select city or neighborhood based on the map and all the data will change according to that selection.
-This can allow the user to navigate more easily without having to have multiple similar inputs at different places.
-We spent a lot of time on this but eventually decided to move on first given other more crucial tasks.